SidneyMerovingian/All-tech-All-surveyed-Initialization/README.md

 2. Enclave Station
 3. System Construction Station( Spawns a system after being disbanded )
 4. Titan

+New Armies:
+1.Assault Gundam & Defense Gundam( Super Army| If you conquer planets with these armies, you will have 2 more choices once you successfully controled the planet )

 New Weapon:
 1. Titan Laser